 So now that we know that dumb luck is good to have on our side when importing shapefiles, we will see if our luck holds with the other shapefile, which contains Mexico in Latitude / Longitude coordinate system.

 We begin by right clicking on the MexPsMerc layer tab in the map and choosing Delete from map.
 This will remove the layer from the map so that we can clearly see what happens when we drag and drop the MexLatLon layer into the map.
 That does not delete the drawing from the project: it just deletes it from appearing as a layer in this particular map.

 First, we double-click on the MexLatLon drawing to open it in a drawing window.

 Visually, it seems to be the right shape.
-An alert GIS operator would notice that the status bar reports an absurd geographic location for Mexico, just off the coast of Africa, when hovering the mouse over the drawing window, and the scale would indicate Mexico is about the size of our swimming pool, but many of us might not notice such clearly wrong values.
+An alert GIS operator would notice that the status bar reports an absurd geographic location for Mexico, just off the coast of Africa, when hovering the mouse over the drawing window.
+An experienced GIS operator might also notice that scale indicates Mexico is about the size of our swimming pool, but many of us might not notice such clearly wrong values.